dotswg/dots-requirements/draft-ietf-dots-requirements.md

 This document adopts the following terms:

+DDoS:
+: A distributed denial-of-service attack, in which high levels of traffic originating from widely distributed sources are directed at a target on a network.
+DDoS attacks are intended to diminish or block availability of servers, services, applications, and/or other functionality of an attack target.

+DDoS attack target:
+: A networked server, network service or application that is the focus of a DDoS attack.

 DDoS attack telemetry:
-: collected network traffic characteristics defining the nature of a DDoS attack.
+: Collected network traffic characteristics defining the nature of a DDoS attack.
 This document makes no assumptions regarding telemetry collection methodology.

-mitigation:
+Countermeasure:
+: An action or set of actions taken to recognize and filter out DDoS attack traffic while passing legitimate traffic to the attack target.

+Mitigation:
-: A defensive response against a detected DDoS attack, performed by an entity in the network path between attack sources and the attack target, either through inline deployment or some form of traffic diversion.
-The form mitigation takes is out of scope for this document.
+: A set of countermeasures enforced against traffic destined for the target or targets of a detected or reported DDoS attack, where countermeasure enforcement is managed by an entity in the network path between attack sources and the attack target.
+Mitigation methodology is out of scope for this document.

-mitigator:
-: A network element capable of performing mitigation of a detected DDoS attack.
+Mitigator:
+: An entity, typically a network element, capable of performing mitigation of a detected or reported DDoS attack.
+For the purposes of this document, this entity is a black box capable of mitigation, making no assumptions about availability or design of countermeasures, nor about the programmable interface between this entity and other network elements.
+The mitigator and DOTS server are assumed to belong to the same administrative entity.

 DOTS client:
-: A DOTS-aware network element requesting attack response coordination with another DOTS-aware element, with the expectation that the remote element is capable of helping fend off the attack against the client.
+: A DOTS-aware software module responsible for requesting attack response coordination with other DOTS-aware elements.

 DOTS server:
-: A DOTS-aware network element handling and responding to messages from a DOTS client.
-The DOTS server MAY enable mitigation on behalf of the DOTS client, if requested, by communicating the DOTS client's request to the mitigator and relaying any mitigator feedback to the client.
+: A DOTS-aware software module handling and responding to messages from DOTS clients.
+The DOTS server MAY enable mitigation on behalf of the DOTS client, if requested, by communicating the DOTS client's request to the mitigator and relaying any mitigator feedback to the requesting DOTS client.
 A DOTS server may also be a mitigator.

 DOTS relay: